nurulcse7/motor-mechanic-frontend/README.md

 ### Description

-- In this project implement for Motor, cars servicing.
-- Customer/user can't take a service without login and login form also validation implemented, such as full name is required, password must be 6 characters, need a uppercase (CAPITAL) and a special character (!@#$&\*).
+- This project was implemented for Motor, and car servicing.
+Here anyone can take a service.
+But you need to SignUp or log in first.
+The login form also validation implemented, such as a full name is required, the password must be 6 characters, need an uppercase (CAPITAL) and a unique character (!@#$&\*), etc. Everyone makes a booking and pays with SSLCommerz (payment gateway).
+SSLCommerz supports Master, Visa, Express card, and other online banking cards.
+And bKash, Rocket, Nogod, etc mobile banking.
+Anyone can contact with admin by using the contact form.
 - Implement user email verification enable
 - This project frontend start with Create-react-app (ReactJS)
 - Design by Tailwindcss with daisyUI Component
 - Backend start with NodeJS and ExpressJS